Electromagnetic interactions in elastic neutrino-nucleon scattering: Numerical results

 \subsection{Neutrino charge radii}

 First, we present numerical calculations for cross sections differential with respect to the energy transfer $T$ with and without allowance for the neutrino charge radii.
 The calculations are performed for neutrino energies typical for supernova sources.
 It is generally believed that, due to the neutrino flavor oscillations and their decoherence on a large source-detector base, the supernova neutrino should arrive at the detector as an incoherent mixture of three flavor states ($\ell=e,\mu,\tau$).
 For each neutrino flavor three different spin states are considered: the arriving neutrino can be either left-handed, right-handed, or fully unpolarized.
 The SM results are obtained both with and without taking into account the strange contribution to the proton form factors, which was treated according to the approach outlined in Sec.~\ref{Parametrization of nucleon form factors}.
-In the case of the diagonal neutrino charge radii, we used the SM values~(\ref{SM CR values}).
+In the case of the diagonal neutrino charge radii, we used the SM values~(\ref{SM CR values}) and~(\ref{SM vAnapole}), taking into account the arbitrariness of the interpretation of the neutrino charge radius and anapole moment in the SM.
 However, their effect is so small that the corresponding results are visually indistinguishable from the results without them.
 Therefore, fig.~\ref{TCR} shows the effect of the neutrino transition charge radii.
 For the latter we employed the values (in cm$^2$) in the range which is consistent with the current experimental constraints~\cite{Cadeddu2020,Dresden-II,PDG24}:

-In such a case the results do not depend on the neutrino flavour.
+In such a case the results do not depend on the neutrino flavor.